Vivekchoudhary2/RISC-V-SoC-Tapeout-Program---VSD/OpenLANE installation/readme.md

 ### **Step 3: Certain necessary steps to ensure the 'make' command in step-4 works as intended**
 ```
-In case, you need to know the recent version of the PDK, make use of following commands within youe virtual environment.
+In case, you run into VERSION errors and need to know the recent version of the PDK, make use of following commands within your virtual environment.

 $ source ./venv/bin/activate
 $ ciel ls-remote --pdk-family sky130